Strappazzon/PD2-SuperBLT-Hasher/.github/README.md

   * _Disabled by default_
   * The program will connect to GitHub servers to check if the current version is up to date

-All settings are stored inside `%LOCALAPPDATA%\SuperBLTHasher`.
+All settings are stored inside a `user.cfg` file, in the same directory as SuperBLT Hasher.

 ## Screenshot